Bottles That Are In My Inventory For Sale

 Alexanders Sure Cure For Malaria / / Alexanders Liver & Kidney Tonic - This is a neat bottle in several ways.
 It has a rectangular base and the embossing is on the narrow sides.
 The wider sides are sunken to accommodate a paper label.

 The embossing reads, "Alexanders Sure Cure For Malaria / Akron, O." on one side and Alexanders Liver & Kidney Tonic / Akron, O." on the other.
 Since the embossing touts 2 different products I assume a paper label determined what you were buying.
 There are no problems that I can see & it is really pretty.
 The lip was hand formed with a squared rim & there is a ring about an inch below the lip.
-This beauty can NOW be delivered to your door for $22.00 + shipping..
+Sold at Richmond Bottle show

 The embossing reads, "Alexanders Sure Cure For Malaria / Akron, O." on one side and Alexanders Liver & Kidney Tonic / Akron, O." on the other.
 Since the embossing touts 2 different products I assume a paper label determined what you were buying.
 There are no problems that I can see & it is really pretty.
 The lip was hand formed with a squared rim & there is a ring about an inch below the lip.
-This beauty can NOW be delivered to your door for $22.00 + shipping..
+Sold at Richmond Bottle show

 Dr. M. M. Fenners Peoples Remedies - If a remedy isn't for the people, then who can use it?
 This medium size (5.75" tall) medicine is embossed on 3 sides: "U. S, A, - 1872-1893 // Dr. M. M. Fenners / Peoples Remedies // Fredonia, N. Y." It is clean but with some very light inside content stain.
 No chips or dings or other problems.
 Just a nice medicine.
-NOW $12.00 + shipping
+Sold at Richmond Bottle show

 |